flloschy/tempbot/README.md

 - When this is done you only need to change once again the `short-` and  `long-description` to your liking.
 - If needed you can add options to your command, the only thing to do is creating a dictionary in the `args` array. \
 *Please note that at the moment only String types are supported!*
 - Congrats!
 You have created a new command, now the coding can begin in the `execute` function. \

 #### Groups and Subcommands
 - If you want to create a group, you need to create a folder in the `group` folder and name it like the group. \
 *Please note that the folder name will be the group name*
 - After that you can create a subcommand in the newly created goupfolder. \
 *Please note that the file needs to be named like the command!*
-- From here on you can do the same steps as with the normal subcommands
+- From here on you can do the same steps as with the normal [subcommands](https://github.com/flloschy/tempbot#subcommand).

 ## File structure